Funding and the levy

 Workforce Development Fund (WDF)

-The Workforce Development Fund (WDF) is funding from the Department of Health which is disbursed by Skills for Care.
+The Workforce Development Fund (WDF) is funding from the Department of Health and Social Care which is disbursed by Skills for Care.
 It’s a limited pot of money which funds qualifications, units and learning programmes to support the ongoing professional development of staff across adult social care in England.

 Our WDF can be used by you to help fund the delivery of apprenticeships in adult social care.